 Committed to the Pursuit of Excellence with Integrity.

-American soprano, Eileen Mackintosh, is a multi-faceted musician in the realms of singer, teacher, accompanist and conductor.
-Eileen possesses a shimmering and rich soprano voice that soars over an orchestra.
-She been hailed for her enchanting, character-driven stage presence.
+American soprano, Eileen Mackintosh, possesses a shimmering and rich soprano voice that soars over an orchestra.
+She has been hailed for her enchanting, character-driven stage presence.
 Her reputation has been established not only for her superb musicianship and solid vocal technique but also for her collegiality, professionalism, and generosity of spirit both on the stage and in the teaching studio.

 Singing performance highlights include the title roles in Norma and The Merry Widow, Abigaille (Nabucco), Desdemona (Otello), Fiordiligi (Cosi fan tutte), Lady Macbeth (Macbeth), Frau Fluth (Merry Wives of Windsor), Rosalinde (Die Fledermaus) and Konstanze (Die Entfürung aus dem Serail).

 As a young artist Eileen Mackintosh sang the Mozart roles of First Lady, Donna Elvira, and Marcellina.
 In 2012 Mrs. Mackintosh premiered the role of Eleanor of Acquitane in the pastiche opera, Becket, singing the music of Verdi and Gounod with Long Island Masterworks.
 In 2013 Eileen made her debut with One World Symphony Orchestra in New York singing the Ophelia Lieder of Strauss.